Key cross border infrastructure projects

 They also have the right to apply for funding from the Connecting Europe Facility (CEF).

-Every two years since 2013, the European Commission draw up a new list of PCIs.
+Every 2 years since 2013, the European Commission draw up a new list of projects of common interest (PCIs).

 - First PCI list: Regulation (EU)1391/2013 of 13 October 2013